fireship-io/fireship.io/hugo/content/courses/react-next-firebase/_index.md

 ## Expected Release Late January 2021

 **React Firebase - The Full Course** takes you from zero to production-ready progressive web app (PWA).
-Learn how build a high-performance React app including support for server-side rendering with Next.js
+Learn how to build a high-performance React app including support for server-side rendering with Next.js